Updated: Aug 9

 Prince Richard married the Danish-born Birgitte van Deurs in 1972 they have three children & six grandchildren.
 On 10 June 1974, Prince Richard succeeded to his father's titles as Duke of Gloucester, Earl of Ulster, & Baron Culloden.

 The Duke of Gloucester is The Queen’s cousin & a full-time working member of the Royal Family.
-He attends national & international events in support of The Queen & her duties as Head of State, as well as undertaking extensive public duties & engagements every year reflecting his own interests & charities.
+He attends national & international events in support of King Charles III & his duties as Head of State, as well as undertaking extensive public duties & engagements every year reflecting his own interests & charities.

 The Duke of Gloucester carries out a significant number of public duties & undertakes hundreds of official engagements in the UK & overseas each year.
 The Duke is associated with over 150 charities & organisations.
 His patronages reflect his professional & personal interests, which include international humanitarian issues, heritage & the built environment & military veterans.